codelogn/WinWork/docs/HOW-TO-USE.md

 ## 🎉 Success!

-**Congratulations!** You're now ready to efficiently manage all your links, shortcuts, and applications with LinkerApp v1.2.0.
+**Congratulations!** You're now ready to efficiently manage all your links, shortcuts, and applications with WinWork v1.2.0.

 **Key Benefits You'll Enjoy:**
 - 🔍 **Instant Search** across all your organized links